Mr Neil Robdale

 If you won the lottery...
 I would travel the world/universe.

 Do you have a favourite inspirational quote?
-“I ain’t dead yet” Woody Guthrie is one of his favourite inspirational quotes.
+“I ain’t dead yet” by Woody Guthrie is one of my favourite inspirational quotes.

 What would you do if you didn't work here?
 I would choose to work in countryside conservation.

 Associate Fellow of HEA

 Robdale, N. (2012) Care Planning in Community Mental Health.
 In M. Lloyd (ed) Practical Care Planning for Personalized Mental Health Care.
 Maidenhead: Open University Press.
 July 2012.

 Robdale.N.
 ‘Neil Robdale describes how laughter proved excellent medicine – for him and his clients’, Mental Health Today.
 Pavillion publications, Brighton.
 April 2007.

 Robdale.N.
 ‘Enable: A Bridge for Shropshire Employers’.
 Employers Update.
 Employers’ forum on disability.
 Winter 2005.

 Robdale.N.
 ‘Everyone’s a Winner.
 Job Retention and Workstep’.
 Newsletter of Occupational Therapy in Work Practice and Productivity.
 Specialist Section of College of Occupational Therapy.
 Spring 2005.

 Robdale.N.
 ‘Stepping in Early: A Job Retention Scheme.’
 A life in the day.
 Pavillion publications, Brighton.
 February 2005.

 Robdale.N.
 ‘Everyone’s a Winner.
 Job Retention and Workstep’ Rehab Network.
 National Vocational Rehabilitation Association.
 No. 68.
 February 2005.